Andrew Watson (bishop): Family and interests

-Watson married in 1986, and his wife Beverly was ordained a deacon in 2008 and a priest the following year.
-They have four children.
-He is the author of The Fourfold Leadership of Jesus, Confidence in the Living God (2009), The Way of the Desert (2011) and The Great Vocations Conversation (with Magdalen Smith, 2018).
-He has variously chaired the CPAS Trustees, the Panel for World Mission & the Anglican Communion, and the Ordained Vocations Working Group, which oversaw a considerable rise in the number of ordained vocations over the years 2015 to 2020.
+In 1986 Watson married Beverly Woolcock, whom he had met at Cambridge.
+She was ordained as a deacon in 2008 and as a priest the following year.
+They had four children.

+Watson was the author of The Fourfold Leadership of Jesus (2010), Confidence in the Living God (2009), The Way of the Desert (2011) and The Great Vocations Conversation (with Magdalen Smith, 2018).
+He variously chaired the CPAS Trustees, the Panel for World Mission & the Anglican Communion, and the Ordained Vocations Working Group, which oversaw a considerable rise in the number of ordained vocations over the years 2015 to 2020.

-The grandson of CMS missionaries in China, Watson has a strong commitment to the global church, especially in those parts of the world where Christians face discrimination and persecution.
-As a young adult he met with Christians behind the Iron Curtain, and has since travelled to China, India, Pakistan and parts of Africa where religious extremism is on the rise.
+The grandson of Church Mission Society missionaries in China, Watson had a strong commitment to the global church, especially in parts of the world where Christians face discrimination and persecution.
+As a young adult he met with Christians behind the Iron Curtain, and later travelled to China, India, Pakistan and parts of Africa where religious extremism was on the rise.
 He preached at the 70th anniversary of the Church of South India in Chennai in 2017 and at the Sialkot Convention in Pakistan in 2019.
-On 10 November 2018, he and his wife took a walk on Longsands Beach in Tynemouth exactly a hundred years after his grandfather received his call to missionary service there.
-Watson is also a regular contributor to renewal conferences in Sweden.
+On 10 November 2018, he and his wife took a walk on Longsands Beach in Tynemouth exactly 100 years after his grandfather received his call to missionary service there.

-Watson wrote a setting of George Herbert’s Love bade me Welcome, which was sung at his consecration, and a choral Mass for the 60th anniversary of the consecration of Guildford Cathedral, which was first sung at the feast of Christ the King in 2021.
-Three instrumental settings of children’s worship songs appear on the albums God’s Wonderful World and Thankyou God for Snails.
+Watson wrote a setting of George Herbert's "Love Bade Me Welcome", which was sung at his consecration, and a mass for choir and organ for the 60th anniversary of the consecration of Guildford Cathedral in 2021.

 In February 2015, his handling of the controversy over anti-semitic material that was shared online by Stephen Sizer was praised by the Jewish community.

 In February 2017, he said that as a young man he was beaten by John Smyth.